Mental Health Facilities Helena, MT

 Western Montana Mental Health Center Hays/morris House - 38.5 miles from Helena, MT

 Western Montana Mental Health Center Hays/morris House is a mental health clinic in Butte, MT, located at 24 East Copper Street, in the 59701 zip code.
-Western Montana Mental Health Center Hays/morris House provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Western Montana Mental Health Center Hays/morris House offers integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to adults, seniors 65 or older and young adults.
-Western Montana Mental Health Center Hays/morris House also supports people requiring dual diagnosis treatment and people with serious mental illness.
-More services at Western Montana Mental Health Center Hays/morris House include family psychoeducation, psychosocial rehabilitation services and vocational rehabilitation services.
+Western Montana Mental Health Center Hays/morris House provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Western Montana Mental Health Center Hays/morris House offers activity therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, seniors 65 or older and adults.
+Western Montana Mental Health Center Hays/morris House also supports people with serious mental illness and people requiring dual diagnosis treatment.
+More services at Western Montana Mental Health Center Hays/morris House include education services, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

 Learn More